jinjimosd/study-notes/fluxcd/README.md

 service/kubernetes   ClusterIP   10.96.0.1        <none>        443/TCP             6h51m
 service/podinfo      ClusterIP   10.104.232.239   <none>        9898/TCP,9999/TCP   13m
 ```

-Changes made to the podinfo Kubernetes manifests in the master branch are reflected in your cluster.
-- Kubernetes manifest is removed from the podinfo repository => Flux removes it from your cluster.
-- Delete a Kustomization from the fleet-infra repository => Flux removes all Kubernetes objects previously applied from that Kustomization.
-- Edit the podinfo deployment using kubectl edit, the changes are reverted to match the state described in Git.

 ### Suspend updates
 - To suspend updates for a kustomization, run the command `flux suspend kustomization <name>`